Are foreigners allowed to own property in Philippines?

 When we asked expats in Philippines if foreigners are allowed to own property, they answered...

 "Yes, foreigners are allowed to own property in the Philippines.
 The Philippine Constitution allows foreign nationals to own real estate in the country, provided that the land is acquired through hereditary succession or by purchase of a condominium unit.
 However, foreign nationals are not allowed to own land directly, and must instead enter into a lease agreement with a Filipino citizen or corporation.
-The lease must be for a period of at least fifty years, with an option to renew for another twenty-five years," said another in Philippines.
+The lease must be for a period of at least fifty years, with an option to renew for another twenty-five years," said a member in Philippines.

 Other Questions: